NAT traversal: Techniques and protocols

-Symmetric NAT
+Address and port-dependent NAT, symmetric NAT

-The recent proliferation of symmetric NATs has reduced NAT traversal success rates in many practical situations, such as for mobile and public WiFi connections.
-Hole punching techniques, such as STUN and ICE, fail in traversing symmetric NATs without the help of a relay server, as is practiced in TURN.
+The proliferation of symmetric NATs has reduced NAT traversal success rates in many practical situations, such as for mobile and public Wi-Fi connections.
+Hole-punching techniques, such as STUN and ICE, fail in traversing symmetric NATs without the help of a relay server, as is practiced in TURN.
 Techniques that traverse symmetric NATs by attempting to predict the next port to be opened by each NAT device were discovered in 2003 by Yutaka Takeda at Panasonic Communications Research Laboratory and in 2008 by researchers at Waseda University.
 Port prediction techniques are only effective with NAT devices that use known deterministic algorithms for port selection.
-This predictable yet non-static port allocation scheme is uncommon in large scale NATs such as those used in 4G LTE networks and therefore port prediction is largely ineffective on those mobile broadband networks.
+This predictable yet non-static port allocation scheme is uncommon in large-scale NATs such as those used in 4G LTE networks, and therefore, port prediction is largely ineffective on those mobile broadband networks.

 IPsec

 IPsec virtual private network clients use NAT traversal in order to have Encapsulating Security Payload packets traverse NAT.
 IPsec uses several protocols in its operation which must be enabled to traverse firewalls and network address translators: